 The Township of Esquimalt coat of arms is reserved for official or ceremonial purposes.
 The motto, "Es-whoy-malth" is an anglicized version from the local Lekwungen First Nations people - who lived in Esquimalt Harbour for hundreds of years before Europeans arrived - for "the place of gradually shoaling water."
 The Township's name is derived from this early reference.

-Please contact Ritchie Morrison for permission to use the coat of arms.
+Please contact Communications for permission to use the coat of arms.

 2. Corporate Logo

 A new corporate logotype was adopted by Esquimalt in 2008.
 This logotype reflects historical, natural , and contemporary themes and will replace the outdated Parks and Recreation and Fire Department logos.